Seinlin/treeherder-service/docs/installation.rst

   this is more convenient because it automatically refreshes every time there's a change in the code.

+* Visit http://local.treeherder.mozilla.org in your browser.
+Note: There will be no data to display until the ingestion tasks are run.

 Running the ingestion tasks
 ---------------------------

+* Ensure the django runserver or gunicorn instance is running first.

-* Start up one or more celery worker to process async tasks:
+* In another Vagrant SSH session, start up a celery worker to process async tasks:

   .. code-block:: bash